CatalogueOfLife/coldp/README.md

 #### kingdom
 The kingdom the taxon is classified in.
 If parentID is given this field is ignored.

-#### sequenceIndex
-A integer to specify an optional custom sort order for sibling taxa sharing the same parentID in the datasets.
-This can be used to define a traditional ordering of orders and families for example and can be existing for parts of the dataset, e.g. higher ranks, only.
-The natural ordering of integers from small to large should be applied.
-Not that this does not have to be a unique, global index.

 #### link
 A link to a webpage provided by the source depicting the taxon.